eosnetworkfoundation/docs/docs/30_getting-started-guide/25_hello-world.md

 class [[eosio::contract]] hello : public eosio::contract {};
 ```

-The `EOSIO.CDT` compiler automatically generates the main dispatcher and the `ABI file`.
+The `Antelope CDT` compiler automatically generates the main dispatcher and the `ABI file`.
 The [dispatcher](https://developers.eos.io/manuals/eosio.cdt/v1.7/group__dispatcher/?query=dispatcher&page=1#dispatcher) routes action calls to the correct smart contract action.
 The compiler will create one when using the `eosio::contract` attribute.
 Advanced programmers can customize this behaviour by defining their own dispatcher.

 c.
 Add a public access specifier and a using-declaration to introduce base class members from `eosio::contract`.
 You can now use the default base class constructor.